Executive Director

 director of community engagement

-W.D Floyd is the Community Engagement Director at City Bureau.
+W.D Floyd is City Bureau’s Community Engagement Director.
 He is a multidisciplinary practitioner whose work is grounded in the desire to illuminate the dignity of those who have traditionally been framed through a lens of degradation.

 Read more about W.D. and his work.